Danny Boy (rapper): 1997–2018: return from obscurity and back to prominence

-Finally that year, while touring, they had a three day layover in Tulsa, Oklahoma.
+Finally that year, while touring, they had a three-day layover in Tulsa, Oklahoma.
 O'Connor took advantage of this free time to visit the town and found the location of the house used by the main characters in the filmThe Outsiders (1983).
 He took a picture, posted it on MySpace, and the photo went viral.
 This led O'Connor to found The Delta Bravo Urban Exploration Team.
-With team-members in Los Angeles, Chicago, and New York City, they visit documents notable pop culture landmarks from film, television, music, and true crime.
+With team-members in Los Angeles, Chicago, and New York City, their visit documents notable pop culture landmarks from film, television, music, and true crime.
 One of their speciality is to show a photo of what the location looks like now to compared it to what it looked like when it was part of something that gained notoriety.
 Delta Bravo identified locations from movies and television shows including Fast Times at Ridgemont High (1982), Saturday Night Fever (1977), Valley Girl (1983), The Bad News Bears (1976), All in the Family (1971 to 1979), Gilligan's Island (1964 to 1967), etc.

-In 2012, separately from The Delta Bravo Urban Exploration Team, La Coka Nostra released their second album, Masters of the Dark Arts.
+In 2012, La Coka Nostra released their second album, Masters of the Dark Arts.
 It reached 176 on Billboard Top Current Albums, 40 on Independent Albums, and 31 on Top R&B/Hip-Hop Albums.
-Adam Fleischer of XXL magazine noted that "La Coka Nostra remain decidedly true to their core with their new album" and "that they are indeed masters of the dark arts".
-HipHopDX gave the album a positive review and noted that the album was a "sinister, happily violent detour from the pop-centric".
-Peter Marrack of Exclaim! also gave the album a positive review and noted that the album was "more or less a one-way ticket to hell".
-Nathan G. O'Brien of Scene Point Blank gave it four out five star and said "with Master of the Dark Arts La Coka Nostra’s pluperfect union of bombastic boom-bap, record scratching, and realism-based hardcore rhyming".
+The album was widely received as a fierce and uncompromising record that stayed true to La Coka Nostra’s gritty identity.
+Critics highlighted its unapologetically dark tone, describing it as a hard-edged alternative to mainstream, pop-oriented rap.
+The album was praised for its heavy boom-bap production, sharp scratching, and raw, street-driven lyricism, with many noting that it captured the group at their most menacing and effective.

 In 2016, La Coka Nostra released To Thine Own Self Be True.
 The album reached 38 on the Billboard Top R&B/Hip-Hop Albums.
 Steve Juon of RapReviews gave eight point five out of ten and wrote "for a blissful 45 minutes it's an uncut dose of that nostalgia straight through the ear canals to the dopamine centers of my brain".

 That same year, the film Let Me Make You a Martyr premiered, in which O'Connor plays a role.